 Read our wildlife trade reports

 Wildlife trade can bring significant benefits to communities and governments, but over-exploitation undermines its long-term viability and the livelihoods of people who depend on it.
-Countries work together through the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) and other multilateral environmental agreements (MEAs) to manage the international trade at sustainable levels.
+Countries work together through the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) as well as other regional and national initiatives to manage the international trade at sustainable levels.

-To achieve this national authorities need access to accurate and scientifically rigorous information on the conservation status, management and trade levels of wildlife species.
+However, to achieve this, national authorities need access to accurate and scientifically rigorous information on the conservation status, management and trade levels of wildlife species.
 They also need capacity to undertake their own analyses of trade data.
-However, this information can be difficult to access and national capacity to carry out assessments is often insufficient.
+This information can be difficult to access, and national capacity to carry out assessments is often insufficient.

-We work closely with governments to provide them with assessments and analyses that help inform their wildlife management.
+We work closely with governments to provide them with assessments and analyses that support their management of species in trade.
 We aim to ensure that national authorities have access to the best available information and the capacity to access, interpret and use relevant data.

 We provide this support in several ways: